OthmanYahya/capstone-cooking-site/README.md

-This project was built using React JS with "create-react-app",
+This project was built using React JS with "create-react-app".

 The Libraries/dependencies used are Material UI, Splide, Axios, and React-Router-Dom.